dimosus228772-lang/AUTO_ACC_FOR_PIANO/README.md

 Tested on **Medeli SP-A500**, but should work with most digital pianos that support MIDI.

 ---
-INSTALL GUID
-For install Downloat .zip with project - klick code<> then download zip Next unzip it in new directory
-Then in directory where you unzip project click open in terminal

 ## ✨ Features
 - **Automatic MIDI port detection** (ignores `Midi Through`).